mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Group State

-Each member of the group maintains a representation of the state of the group:
+Each member of the group maintains a partial representation of the state of the group, called GroupContext:

 ~~~~~
 struct {